zhoulab/assignment-1/README.md

-# assignment-1
+# p53-chip-seq-anno

 Generate anno parsing results table and figures for P53 project

-run script: `python assignment1.py`
+run script: `python P53_ChIPSeq_Anno.py`

 ## About

-The purpose of this assignment is identify patterns in annotation distribution (%) from the data source.
+The purpose of this script is identify patterns in annotation distribution (%) from the data source.

 ## Data Source